A Guide to Travelling with the Elderly

 Picture: Sigmund/Unsplash

 Choose transportation methods that are convenient and comfortable for your elderly family members.
-If flying, check with the airline about any special assistance or accommodations they provide for elderly passengers.
+If flying, check with the airline about any special assistance they provide for elderly passengers.
 Consider booking direct flights to minimize travel time and avoid the stress of layovers.
-If traveling by car, plan for frequent breaks and ensure the vehicle is equipped with necessary safety features.
+If travelling by car, plan for frequent breaks and ensure the vehicle is equipped with necessary safety features.

 Elderly individuals may require more frequent breaks to rest and stretch their legs.
 Plan for regular breaks during long journeys, whether it’s a road trip or a day of sightseeing.
 This will help prevent fatigue and discomfort.
 Choose destinations that offer plenty of opportunities for relaxation, such as parks or scenic spots with benches.